- Purchase the complete Expat Arrivals Denmark Guide (PDF)

 Expats looking for accommodation in Denmark should read the listings in local newspapers and online property postings.
 A more convenient, but also more expensive, option is to enlist the help of a real-estate agent.
 Estate agents will have the most extensive list of available housing and can also arrange viewings for prospective tenants.

 It is also a good idea to speak to other expats already living in Denmark to find out how they went about finding accommodation.
-It’s quite common for expats to take over the lease of other expats leaving the country.
+It’s quite common for expats to take over the lease of other departing expats.

 Renting accommodation in Denmark

 Once expats have found a rental to their liking, they will need to sign a tenancy agreement.
 Expats should ensure that they read their lease carefully before signing and should negotiate any terms they are unhappy with.

 Once the lease is signed, expats will need to pay a deposit of up to three months’ rent.
 Tenants will also typically have to pay three months of rent upfront and in advance.